daddevv/TypingTowers/README.md

 # TypeDefense

 TypeDefense is a typing-based tower defense game built with Ebiten.
-Players defend against waves of enemies by typing the letters displayed above each mob.
-The game features dynamic difficulty scaling, projectile-based combat feedback, and an endless mode that progressively introduces new letters and increases challenge.
+All game content—levels, mobs, and worlds—is now defined in JSON configuration files for rapid iteration and modding.
+You can add or edit content without rebuilding the project.

+## Content Configuration Overview

+Game content is loaded from JSON files in `desktop/content/`:

+- `levels.json`: Level definitions (name, difficulty, biome, available letters, background)
+- `mobs.json`: Mob/enemy definitions (type, sprite, animation, min/max letters, etc.)
+- `worlds.json`: World/biome definitions (name, background)

+See [`desktop/content/README.md`](desktop/content/README.md) for a full guide on editing these files.

 ## Gameplay